-CHARLOTTESVILLE, VA (CNN/RNN) - At least one person has been killed and several were injured at a white nationalist rally in Charlottesville, VA, Saturday.
+CHARLOTTESVILLE, VA (CNN/RNN) - A 32-year-old woman is dead and many are injured after a white nationalist rally in Charlottesville, VA, Saturday.

 Police declared the outbreak of violence represented an unlawful assembly and told the crowds to disperse.
-Virginia Gov. Terry McAuliffe called the violence "unacceptable" and declared a state of emergency and the National Guard aided in policing the event.
+McAuliffe called the violence "unacceptable" and declared a state of emergency and the National Guard aided in policing the event.

 Thousands of people are expected to take part in the protest against the planned removal of a statue of Confederate Gen. Robert E. Lee.

 Shortly following the violence, the area surrounding the statue was cleared by law enforcement.

 A car crashed into a group of protesters.
 Video shows a car ramming into the back of another car, causing a pile-up and sending people over the top of the vehicle in front of it.
 The car then rapidly drives away in reverse as several people lay on the ground injured.
 The car had an Ohio license plate and the driver was arrested.

 The Southern Poverty Law Center describes the rally as "the largest hate-gathering of its kind in decades."

 The city has become ground zero for white nationalist and other protesters, who faces larger counter-rallies in the past.
 About 1,000 law enforcement officers and first responders are keeping an eye on the event.